lubjs/lub/packages/lub-command/README.md

     // define your command's usage and description info this.usage = "lub clone <repository> [directory]";
-    this.description = "Clone a repository into a new directory";

     // pass your options to yargs
     this.options = {